 Finding appropriate and responsible commercial models with “do no harm” at the core.

-There is continued enthusiasm from donors for small-scale investment in piloting new humanitarian innovations (including the GSMA’s M4H Innovation Fund).
+There is continued enthusiasm from donors for small-scale investment in piloting new humanitarian innovations.
 This provides the humanitarian sector with the opportunity to find and adapt models with the potential to scale up and out services (such as mobile-based cash and voucher assistance programmes) which better meet the needs of refugees.
 Indeed, the innovation principles of build, measure, learn, iterate are still fundamental and highly relevant in the humanitarian landscape.
-At the GSMA M4H there are three primary ingredients which are pre-requisites for seeking out responsible business models which can still allow ‘do no harm’ to remain at the heart of innovation.
+There are three primary ingredients which are pre-requisites for seeking out responsible business models which can still allow ‘do no harm’ to remain at the heart of innovation.

 - Innovate, iterate and ‘do no harm’ requires starting small and measuring impact regularly.

 - In order to test new models and willingness to pay, it is critical to take small investment risks (e.g. strategic, financial, operational, reputational) ideally in controlled environments and ensure those risks align with humanitarian principles.

 - Partnerships (such as between a mobile operator and humanitarian organisation) help mitigate risks by bringing different types of expertise – humanitarian, commercial, and technical – to the table in the delivery of services.